-No one else offers a product made by entrepreneurs, for entrepreneurs that not only provides business owners with the working capital they need, but it also provides them with financial insights they need to help their companies grow.
+No one else offers a product made by entrepreneurs, for entrepreneurs that not only provides business owners with the working capital they need, but it also provides them with the financial insights and partnership they need to help their companies grow.

-With Ex-Factor, you can spend the capital on whatever you need to keep your business growing—payroll, inventory, bulk ordering, etc. Other lenders often restrict how you can use your funds – we don’t.
+With and LOC from P2Bi you can spend the capital on whatever you need to keep your business growing—payroll, inventory, bulk ordering, etc. We don’t restrict how you can use your funds like other lenders often do.

-Banks can offer lower rates, but they can be difficult to secure due to federal regulation, internal controls, restrictive covenants and a traditionally risk-averse credit posture – especially when it comes to working with new companies.
+Banks: Banks can offer lower rates, but they can be difficult to secure due to federal regulation, internal controls, restrictive covenants and a traditionally risk-averse credit posture – especially when it comes to working with new companies.
 Banks tend to be generalists and may not have particularly deep insight into the needs of some types of growing companies.
 When possible, however, we partner with banks which enables them to use our technology to fund the growing businesses they want to fund but usually can’t because of restrictions.